edson-acordi/4bit-microcomputer/README.md

 <ins> *Register Direct* </ins>

 In this mode, the operand must be one of the four registers (ACC, RC, RB, RA).
 Thus, the contents of the lower and medium nibble of the instruction (MAdrr, b7:b4 and LAddr, b3:b0) do not matter.
 Note that in the LDR instruction, the operand (ACC) is implied.
 LDR stands for load the Register Rx with ACC, being x={A,B,C}.
 In the LDA instruction, the operand must be one of the three registers (RC, RB, RA).
 LDA stands for load the accumulator with one of Rx Registers.
+Note that in register direct addressing mode, data can be read from or written to a register.

 Example 1:
 ```asm